 What happens at 356 Mission?

 356 Mission hosts over 10 exhibitions and over 50 events a year.
 We work directly with artists and curators, and accept proposals for events and projects.
 Events include performances, screenings, discussions, concerts, and readings.
 356 Mission occasionally hosts events to raise money for causes that are important to us, through suggested donations at the door or the sale of artwork.
 For these events, all monies collected go directly to the cause.
 We have a longstanding relationship with Reach LA, for whom we have hosted many fundraising events over the years.
-We have also raised money for the ACLU, The Smell, Proyecto Pastoral, and Kitten Rescue.
+We have also raised money for the ACLU, The Smell, Proyecto Pastoral, Bar Fund, Palestinians working towards a return to self-reliance, and Kitten Rescue.

 Is 356 Mission Wheelchair Accessible?Yes.
 356 Mission/Ooga Twooga’s front entrance has five steps.
 A wheelchair elevator is available through our side lot entrance on Mission Road as well as an elevator to our downstairs exhibition space.
 There is a wheelchair accessible bathroom in Ooga Twooga and all bathrooms are gender neutral.
 For more information about accessibility, please email firstname.lastname@example.org or call/text us (323) 609-3162.

 Does 356 Mission accept exhibition or event proposals?